-- In case of of a blocking read, the call-back function updates the local time, and activates the suspended threadwith the by the notify() method. - In case of a non-blocking write, the call-back function does nothing.
+- In case of of a blocking read, the call-back function updates the local time, and activates the suspended thread. - In case of a non-blocking write, the call-back function does nothing.

 C.3) Initiator Constructor

 The constructor of the classmy\initiator must initialize all the member variables, including the p\vci port.
 The rspReceived() call-back function being executed in the context of the thread sending the response packet, a link between the p\vci port and the call-back function must be established.
 Moreover, the p\vci port must contain a pointer to the initiator local time.
 The VciInitiatorPort constructor must be called with the following arguments: